 Goal

-Strengthen understanding of plot and consequence while giving children permission to play with stories.
+Strengthen understanding of how stories work — and give children permission to play with them, not just receive them.

 You'll need